 Susanne Jones is the customer support manager for Healthy Hearing.
 She previously oversaw a hearing clinic for a major hearing instrument manufacturer.
 Susanne earned her bachelor’s degree in communication from Bradley University and is Board Certified in Hearing Instrument Sciences.
 Because she has hearing loss and is a long-time hearing aid user herself, Susanne understands the challenges of hearing impairment and knows the benefits of modern hearing technology firsthand.
 She loves knowing the work she does every day helps hearing care practitioners all over the country provide quality care to people with hearing loss.
 Susanne resides in Roscoe, Illinois, with her husband and two children.
 Outside of the office, she enjoys sports, mid-century modern architecture and design, cooking and visiting wineries.

 Jennifer Dahmer is the profile performance advisor for Healthy Hearing.
 Board Certified in Hearing Instrument Sciences, Jennifer knows the impact of helping the hearing impaired.
 She earned her bachelor’s degree in journalism from the University of Wisconsin - Madison and has spent her career in healthcare sales and marketing.
 She also has completed coursework in person-centered care with the Ida Institute.
 At Healthy Hearing, she prides herself on delivering excellent support to providers, diligently working to make Healthy Hearing profiles their best so they can help connect people with hearing loss to professionals dedicated to improving lives through hearing healthcare.
-Jennifer lives with her husband and three children outside of Milwaukee, Wisconsin, and enjoys homesteading hobbies including raising goats, chickens, ducks, and dogs.
+Jennifer lives with her husband and children in the beautiful mountains of rural Kentucky and enjoys homesteading, gardening and raising animals.

 April Richardson is the customer support specialist for Healthy Hearing.
 As a licensed Hearing Aid Specialist who has worked at a national chain of hearing clinics, she knows firsthand the value that hearing aids offer.
 April is a proud United States Navy Veteran who earned her bachelor’s degree in Criminal Justice from Saint Leo University with a combined specialization in Human Services and Administration.
 At Healthy Hearing, April is committed to helping people who need hearing care connect with hearing care providers.
 She lives in Suffolk, Virginia, with her fiancé and where she enjoys vegetarian and vegan food preparation, spending time with animals, walking, bike riding and listening to old Mystery Theatre radio programs.

 Joy Victory is the managing editor of Healthy Hearing.
 She has extensive experience editing consumer health information.
 Her training in particular has focused on how to best communicate evidence-based medical guidelines and clinical trial results to the public.
+Joy ensures that all content on Healthy Hearing is not just accurate but also engaging to read.
 Joy earned her bachelor’s degree in journalism and mass communication from New Mexico State University.
 She lives in Austin, Texas, with her husband, daughter and cat.
 She enjoys spending time outdoors, exploring Austin’s live music scene, dancing, and shelling whenever she is lucky enough to be at the beach.

 Becky Lemons is a senior developer for Healthy Hearing.
 She earned her master's degree in medical engineering from The University of Washington and has over 15 years of experience in web and software development in the medical device and healthcare industries.
 At Healthy Hearing, Becky is responsible for all phases of design, development, testing and database management.
 She feels fortunate to be able to use her skills to help people with hearing loss receive quality care.
 Becky lives in Wenatchee, Washington, with her husband and two daughters.
 She enjoys camping, boating, snowboarding and playing fantasy football.